philippwilhelm/sunset.css/README.md

 # sunset.css

-This library offers a collection of different CSS-powered hover-effects that can be applied to almost all elements.
+This library offers a collection of different CSS-powered transitions.

 ## Download